Unbabel/webpack-flask-starter/README.md

 - Has a production mode that compresses the files
 - Lints the .vue and .js files
 - Adds polyfills using Babel

+## Commands
+- `npm run install` to install the dependencies
+- `npm run bower` to run bower
+- `npm run test` to run the tests
+- `npm run dev` to launch a dev server with livereload
+- `npm run start` shortcut for `npm run dev`
+- `npm run build` to compile the assets for production
+- `npm run lint` to lint your files

 ## Folder structure
 We kept the folder structure as flexible as possible, with some quick find and replaces to fix the paths you should be able to move stuff around.